-Unlike other lightweight bike locks out there, the ABUS Chain 1200 deserves a special shout-out.
-Typically, our testers are able to defeat the lightweight locks with one cut and one tool.
-The 1200 Chain defies this standard because of the material it is made of: the steel chain and its nylon sheath.
-And, before you go PSHA!
-Nylon can't protect my bike, give us a chance to explain.
+Unlike other lightweight bike locks from our lineup of our favorite bike locks, the ABUS Chain Lock 1200 Web deserves a special shout-out.
+Typically, our testers can defeat the lightweight locks with one cut and one tool.
+However, the 1200 Web defies this standard because of its steel chain and its nylon sheath.
+And, before you say, Nylon can't protect my bike!, give us a chance to explain.
 Even on a low-priced product, ABUS provides a small innovation.

 Is it undefeatable?
-No way!
-But, it does require an extra step that provides additional deterrence.
+No. But, it does require an extra step that provides additional deterrence.
 And that, we think, is something… especially for a lock of this size and weight.

 Ease of Transport

-We also appreciate the nylon sheath not only for the added security it provides but the extra layer of padding that keeps the lock from scraping up the paint job on your frame.
+We also appreciate the nylon sheath for the added security it provides and the extra layer of padding that keeps the lock from scraping up the paint job on your frame.

 Ease of Use

-We appreciate the ABUS Chain Lock because it is extremely easy to use.
+We appreciate the ABUS Chain Lock because it is straightforward to use.
 The lock comes with a little "key" (it's not functional, just a fancy sort of tag) that tells you the lock's three-digit combination.
-(And that's another detail we super-appreciate.
-People tend to respond--and remember--information that is presented in threes.)
+That's another detail we super-appreciate; people tend to respond and remember information presented in threes.